 Out and out disinfection

-When you wash dishes by hand, you end up using room temperature water, which is not helpful if germ-free cleaning is what you’re going for.
+When you wash dishes by hand, you end up using room temperature water, which let us tell you, is not hot enough to whitewash germs.
 Bosch says the sponges you use are breeding grounds for bacteria, the most common one being Salmonella.

-What’s more, your dishes are steam dried in a clean and hygienic environment.
-Compare that to when your dishes dry outside, gathering dust all over again.
-If you have a pet in the house, it’s definitely a poor idea to leave them to dry outside.
+What’s more, your dishes are steam dried in a whistle clean enclosure.
+Compare that to your dishes drying outside, gathering dust all over again.
+And if you have a pet in the house?
+Along with dust will come dander and fur!

 So what exactly happens inside a dishwasher?
 Utensils are subjected to repeated cycles of searing hot water (at a temperature of 70 degrees Celsius) that not only washes, but disinfects your utensils out and out, killing 99.9 percent of germs.
-Dishwashers are a boon for Indian households.
-Oily and masala stained utensils will require you to wash them multiple times before they’re squeaky clean if you’re using your hands.
-You will run out of energy faster than you think.
+Dishwashers are a boon for Indian households where oil and masala govern our food habits.
+It’s not a secret that oily and masala-stained utensils require close to a dozen hand washes before they look, smell and feel fresh.
+Your energy and soap bar will run out but your dishes will nowhere be close.
 Time you re-think your current dishwashing habits!

 Latest posts by Garima Ghosh (see all)